jabocken/CV2018Fall/docs/README.md

 [here](https://drive.google.com/file/d/1pnl0-c1Zyp0Ajidw2CLabZj_o_hSVzxi/view?usp=sharing);
 note that the name of each file corresponds to the product number at Adafruit.

-## Color histogram and k-nearest-neighbor search
+## Color histogram and Supervised Classifiers

 We computed color histograms for each component by taking a histogram of each color channel (RGB).
 We used 10 bins for each color.
 As the number of pixels in